deltverden/centity/README.md

     'centity_comments' - comments for custom entity (centity).
 ~~~
 **Description:**\
-Enable `centity_comments` and `centity` module to create a custom entity and custom comments.
+Enable `centity` and `centity_comments` modules to create a custom entity and custom comments.